 There are four main steps to getting a great value on a used car.

 - Money – Make a budget.
 How much car can you afford?
 Where will the money come from?
-You should expect to pay about $29.99 for a single title check or about $49.99 for unlimited title checks and you should budget between $50 and $100 for each car you intend to bring to a mechanic for screening.
+You should expect to pay about $12.99 for each title check and you should budget between $50 and $100 for each car you intend to bring to a mechanic for screening.
 Don’t forget state taxes and registration fees.

 - Laws – Review the laws in your state to make sure you understand how to conduct a legal transaction and to make sure you take the steps necessary to register, inspect, and insure your new vehicle.